rafadc/joy.pm/_posts/2015-07-21-a_warm_welcome_to_ms_sculpt_keyboard.markdown

 layout: post
 title: "A warm welcome to MS Sculpt keyboard"
 ---
-# A warm welcome to MS Sculpt keyboard

 I just moved to a new Microsoft Sculpt keyboard.
 I am more than happy with it.
 I wanted to move to a split keyboard for a long time but I never had the guts to try.
 Indeed I wanted to move to a Model 01 but this makes a good intermediate step.

 This is the first Microsoft product that I buy that feels really beautiful.
 It is really nice to have it in your table.